shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Conclusion

 A better fine-tuning is required, in order to achieve higher accuracy.
-The value of the thresholds is important, because We are<br/>
+The value of the thresholds is important, because we are<br/>
 inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of accuracy and reliability.<br/>
 SimSCE set the thresholds to 0.6.
-Set the thresholds to 0.8000, will bring a minor number of incorrectly generated sentences.<br/>
+For thresholds of 0.8000, we will receive a small number of incorrectly generated sentences.<br/>
 But as a balance between handling mass sentences and rate of mistakes, I set the thresholds to 0.7620.<br/>
 So, if a similarity score between the input sentence and the generated one is 0.7620 or higher it is rated as 1 (Pass), otherwise it is rated as 0 (Fail). <br/>